Frequently Asked Questions

 A: Call the WMTS Passenger Relations Department at 800-393-9335, selection 1, prior to 4:00 PM, at least 24 hours before you need a ride.

-Q: Does Western Maine Transportation Services need volunteer drivers?
+Q: Does Western Maine Transportation Services need volunteers?

 Q: Is Western Maine Transportation Services hiring?

 A: Yes.
-WMTS is always looking for qualified bus drivers, with a preference for Maine class “B” or “A” licenses with passenger and air brake endorsements, a year or more of experience driving passengers and a clean driving record for the past 5 years.
+WMTS is always looking for qualified bus drivers, including those with Maine class “B” or “A” licenses with passenger and air brake endorsements, a year or more of experience driving passengers, and a clean driving record for the past 5 years.
 Please go to our Jobs & Volunteering page.